Eduhuu/taller-master-ugr/EVALUATION_CRITERIA.md

 ### 1. Completion of Exercises (20 points)

 **Excellent (18-20 points)**
-- All exercises completed successfully
+- Exercise completed successfully with all parts documented
 - All required artifacts submitted (commands, outputs, reflections)
 - Outcome branch properly created and pushed to remote
 - Clear documentation of all steps taken

 **Good (14-17 points)**
-- Most exercises completed (80-99%)
+- Exercise mostly completed (80-99% of parts)
 - Minor missing documentation or artifacts
 - Outcome branch created with minor formatting issues
 - Generally clear documentation

 **Satisfactory (10-13 points)**
-- Majority of exercises completed (60-79%)
+- Majority of exercise completed (60-79% of parts)
 - Some missing documentation or incomplete outputs
 - Outcome branch may have organizational issues
 - Documentation needs improvement

 **Needs Improvement (0-9 points)**
-- Less than 60% of exercises completed
+- Less than 60% of exercise completed
 - Significant missing documentation
 - Outcome branch incomplete or improperly structured
 - Poor documentation quality